microsoft/VoTT/README.md

 **It supports the following scenarios:**

-- Computer assisted tagging and tracking of objects in video using [Camshift tracking algorithm](http://opencv.jp/opencv-1.0.0_org/docs/papers/camshift.pdf)
+- Computer assisted tagging and tracking of objects in video using the [Camshift tracking algorithm](http://opencv.jp/opencv-1.0.0_org/docs/papers/camshift.pdf)
 - Exporting tags and assets to CNTK format for training a CNTK object detection model.
 - Running and validating a trained CNTK object detection model on new videos to generate stronger models.